makekevinweb/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 *2-mul multiplies two digits together
 *3-print_numbers prints the first 10 natural numbers *4-print_more_numbers.c prints the first 10 natural numbers except 2 and 4
+*5-more_numbers.c prints the digits from 0 to 14, 10 times